Baker v. Fales: Ordination of Lamson

 The next day, the council announced to an overflowing church that it would proceed to ordain Lamson.
 At the ordination ceremony, Deacon Joseph Swan got up and walked out.
 He was followed by his father-in-law, Deacon Samuel Fales, and a number of others, slamming the hinged pew seats behind them.
 Haven declared the ordination council was illegitimate and attacked the Result.
 He declared that the church should call a minister and the parish should not vote until then.
 If the parish did not agree, the church should present other candidates until a mutually acceptable candidate was found.
 Lamson's ordination, Haven said, was irregular and should not be recognized by other churches.

 The council's final report, prepared by Channing and known as its "Result," was read at the ordination ceremony.
 The Result accepted the argument of the conservative members that a church may not have a minister imposed upon it without its consent.
 It added that having a parish ratify the selection of the church is "in the main wise and beneficial,"but is not always possible.

 The interests of the parish must also be considered, the Result said, and "that circumstances may exist, in which a minister may be ordained over a parish without the concurrence of the church connected with it."
 It added that the parish was obliged by law to support a public teacher of morality and may be fined if it did not.
 The Result lamented the lack of unanimity in the congregation but said that any decision they arrived at would likely upset some members.

 In his ordination sermon, Ware said:

-It was our hope... that the love of peace and union, and order, a spirit of mutual condescension and forbearance, and a deep regard fr the interests of religion, and its sense of values, might have produced a greater degree of unanimity than has been realized...
-It is not without much deliberation that the ordaining council have come to the determination to proceed to the ordination of the candidate, whom you have chosen in opposition to the opinion and wished of a large and respectable portion of the church and religious society of this place.